Charles H. Bennett (illustrator): Beginnings

-The early life of an artist and a bohemian
+Early career

 As a child, Charles developed a passion for art, drawing for his inspiration the motley crowds he saw daily in the market.
-His father was unsympathetic and stern in his dismissal of what he considered a waste of time.
+His father did not support Charles' artwork and considered it a waste of time.

 As an adult, Charles became part of the London bohemian scene, and was a founder member of the Savage Club, each member of which was "a working man in literature or art".
-As well as socializing over convivial dinners, members of the club published a magazine, The Train.
+As well as socializing over convivial dinners, members of the club published a magazine called The Train.
 Charles Bennett contributed many illustrations, signed 'Bennett' rather than with his CHB monogram, but the magazine was short-lived.

-The middle of the nineteenth century saw the launch of many cheap, mostly short-lived periodicals in London.
-The Devil in London, The Penny Trumpet, The Whig Dresser and The Squib only lasted a few weeks, while The Man in the Moon survived for two and a half years.
-In 1847, James Hannay, novelist, journalist and protégé of Thackeray, founded Pasquin, followed in 1848 by The Puppet Show and The New Puppet Show (1849).
-Charles Bennett contributed small illustrations to these and other magazines, although identifying them is hindered by the absence of his distinctive monogram.
-By 1855 he was better known and was invited to design the masthead and front page cartoon for the first issue of the Comic Times (1855).
-He also contributed to Diogenes (1855) and Comic News (1863-1865) as well as mainstream illustrated magazines such as The London Journal (1858), Good Words (1861), London Society (1862-1865) and Every Boy's Magazine (1864-1865).
+The mid-nineteenth century saw the launch of many cheap, mostly short-lived periodicals in London, and Bennett contributed small illustrations to several, although it is difficult to identify some of his work because he didn't always sign them with his distinctive "CHB" monogram.
+Bennet is known to have contributed to The Devil in London, The Penny Trumpet, The Whig Dresser, The Squib, and The Man in the Moon.
+James Hannay, a novelist, journalist and protégé of Thackeray, founded Pasquin in 1847, followed by The Puppet Show in 1848 and The New Puppet Show in 1849.
+By 1855, Bennett was better known and was invited to design the masthead and front page cartoon for the first issue of the Comic Times.
+He also contributed to Diogenes (1855) and Comic News (1863-1865) as well as mainstream illustrated magazines such as The London Journal (1858), Good Words (1861), London Society (1862-1865), and Every Boy's Magazine (1864-1865).
 His occasional full-page illustrations (such as the page of characters from Twelfth Night) appeared in Christmas and New Year editions of The Illustrated London News.

 Children’s books

 1858 saw the publication of the first of more than a dozen children's books illustrated by Charles Bennett.
-Old Nurse's Book of Rhymes, Jingles & Ditties (1858) was, as the title suggests, a collection of children's verse with colour illustrations on every page and a frontispiece illustrating ‘Old Nurse at Home.’
-Among the children's books that followed were the very short Nine Lives of a Cat (1860), with its twenty rather crudely illustrated pages and The Adventurers of Young Munchausen (1863), the story of a young man whose fantastic adventures ranged from discovering the source of the Nile to travelling in space in a balloon.
-The Stories that Little Breeches Told (1863) is dedicated by the author to his daughters Harriet and Polly (Mary), with a suggestion that he was already ill, as follows:
+Old Nurse's Book of Rhymes, Jingles & Ditties (1858) was a collection of children's verse with colour illustrations on every page and a frontispiece illustrating ‘Old Nurse at Home.’
+Among the children's books that followed were Nine Lives of a Cat (1860) with twenty illustrated pages and The Adventurers of Young Munchausen (1863).

+Bennett dedicated The Stories that Little Breeches Told (1863) to his daughters Harriet and Polly (Mary), with a suggestion that he was already ill, as follows: